zamiang/kelp/README.md

 In the future it will also do things that are more 'vitamin' like

 - Stay accountable to what you want to be doing
-- Help separate from work cleanly
+- Help separate from work
+- Show information about relationships over time

 ## Open Source